Evgeny Afineevsky: Francesco

-According to Deadline, the statement stirred controversy as it was regarded as contradicting Catholic teachings on homosexuality which officially categorises homosexual activity as "deviant behavior."
+According to Deadline Hollywood, the statement stirred controversy as it was regarded as contradicting Catholic teachings on homosexuality which officially categorises homosexual activity as "deviant behavior."
 Afineevsky said concerning this film: "I am not trying to do propaganda.
 What I'm trying to do, I’m trying to show to the people what they're missing."

 Awards

-On February 21, 2020 Catholics in Media Associates awarded him with 2020 CIMA Social Justice Award.
+On February 21, 2020, Catholics in Media Associates awarded him with 2020 CIMA Social Justice Award.

-In 2018 he received the Cinema for Peace Award for most valuable documentary of the Year for his movie Cries from Syria.
+In 2018, he received the Cinema for Peace Award for most valuable documentary of the Year for his movie Cries from Syria.

+In the autumn of 2015, he was awarded the Cross of Ivan Mazepa by the President of Ukraine.